 We would like to welcome all new and returning faculty, staff, and students to SCU.
 As members of our campus community, each of us shares the responsibility to promote and maintain a safe and secure environment.
 Ensuring the viability of such an environment is the chief concern of the Campus Safety Department.
 The chief manner by which we communicate our safety services, policies, and prevention data is this Annual Security Report.
 The document contains a host of information and we encourage you to read it thoroughly and contact us with any and all questions at (562) 902-3333 or come by our office located at the east-side of Building F. More information about our department can be found on the "Campus Safety" page at MySCU.
-Further, we strongly encourage all members of the campus community to download both the Rave Guaridan and Crisis Manager mobile apps.
-These apps have ben customized by the SCU Campus Safety Department and provide a host of resources as well as additional methods by which individuals may make contact with the department.
+Further, we strongly encourage all members of the campus community to download the Crisis Manager mobile app.
+This apps has been customized by the SCU Campus Safety Department and provides a host of resources as well as additional methods by which individuals may make contact with the department.